cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 updates of the instance manager, which is the PID 1 process that keeps the container alive.

-Internally, any instance manager from version 1.10 of Cloud Native PostgreSQL supports injection of a new executable that will replace the existing one, once the integrity verification phase is completed, as well as graceful termination of all the internal processes.
+Internally, any instance manager from version 1.10 of CloudNativePG supports injection of a new executable that will replace the existing one, once the integrity verification phase is completed, as well as graceful termination of all the internal processes.
 When the new instance manager